-The general fund's final actual expenditures of \$225.5 million were less than the final budget amount of \$263.4 million by \$37.9 million.
+The general fund's final actual expenditures of \$254.0 million were less than the final budget amount of \$284.7 million by \$30.7 million.
 This difference (final actual vs. final budget) is the net effect of many factors:

-- The School District operated several pandemic related federal grants with grant periods that extend beyond the end of the fiscal year.
+• The School District operated several pandemic related federal grants with grant periods that extend beyond the end of the fiscal year.
 These grants operate on a reimbursement basis and were not fully expended during the year.
-Since more funding was available than drawn down in the fiscal year, expenditures related to Federal funds were \$20.4 less than what was budgeted.
-These unexpended funds will roll over and benefit future years. - The School District experienced \$3.3 million in operational savings in the general fund.
-These savings are partially attributable to: - o Technology Telephone, data lines and software savings of \$1.0 million. - Transportation Funds earmarked, but not spent on buses, fuel and repair of \$0.5 million. - Plant Services Budgeted funds not expended on electricity, building repair and other purchased services of \$0.8 million. - The School District experienced \$7.5 million in salary and benefit savings in the general fund.
-These savings are partially attributable to: - o Teacher salaries \$3.8 million - o Paraprofessional salaries \$0.6 - o Custodian salaries \$0.5 - o All related benefits \$3.0 million
+Since more funding was available than drawn down in the fiscal year, expenditures related to Federal funds were \$28.2 million less than what was budgeted.
+These unexpended funds will roll over and benefit future years.

+- The School District experienced \$1.2 million in operational savings in the general fund.
+These savings are partially attributable to: - o Instructional expenditures of \$0.7 million less than budgeted related to textbooks. - Electricity costs were \$0.3 million less than budgeted. - The School District experienced \$2.4 million in additional expenditures related to salary and benefits.
+A significant factor that led to the increase was mainly attributable to: - Health Insurance for certified employees was \$3.6 million more than budgeted due to a midyear change in the employer share amount.